Quick Hits

 Under SB 616, an employee is now entitled to five days or forty hours of paid sick leave.
 Previously, employees were entitled to three days or twenty-four hours.

-Accrual or frontload
+Accrual or Frontload

 Employers may still allow employees to accrue paid sick leave at the rate of one hour for every thirty hours worked.
 Regardless of the accrual rate, employees must be able to accrue forty hours by their 200th day of employment.
 Additionally, employees must be able to accrue at least twenty-four hours of paid sick leave by their 120th day of employment.
 Alternatively, employers may still “frontload” the entire amount of paid sick leave.